ClusterDuck-Protocol/ClusterDuck-Protocol/.github/pull_request_template.md

-**What is is PR for?**
+**Affected Areas:**

-- [ ] Code update
+- [ ] Code
-- [ ] Documentation update
+- [ ] Documentation
-- [ ] Infrastructure update
+- [ ] Infrastructure

-**What does this PR do?**
+**Description:**
-Please provide a brief description of what this PR does.
+A brief description of changes made in this PR.

-**Is this related to an open issue?**
-Please provide the link.

-**Testing methodology**
-How can someone test your pull request?

-**Additional context**
-Add any other technical detail or considerations here.
+Note things to look for when testing, if these changes target any specific hardware, and any other considerations.

+**Related Issues:**

 **Checklist**
-Before you submit this pull request, please make sure you have done the following:
+Before you contribute, please make sure you have read the [Contribution Guidelines](https://github.com/ClusterDuck-Protocol/ClusterDuck-Protocol/blob/master/CONTRIBUTING.md) and [Code of Conduct](https://github.com/ClusterDuck-Protocol/ClusterDuck-Protocol/blob/master/CODE_OF_CONDUCT.md)

-_General_

-- [ ] Contribution Guidelines: Have you read the contribution guidelines?
-- [ ] Code of Conduct: Have you read the code of conduct?
-- [ ] Documentation: If applicable, have you added or updated all relevant documentation?
+- [ ] Updated relevant documentation

-_For Code Updates_

-- [ ] Hardware Validation: If relevant, have you validated your changes on actual supported Duck hardware?
-- [ ] Unit Tests: Have you run the unit tests on the device?
-- [ ] Network Testing: If applicable, have you tested your changes on a Duck network?
-- [ ] Licensing: Have you added a copyright and license header to each new file?
+- [ ] Validated changes by uploading to hardware

 _Tested Targets (Please check all that apply)_

-- [ ] All
 - [ ] Heltec LoRa v3
 - [ ] Heltec LoRa v2
-- [ ] Heltec CubeCell Series
+- [ ] T-Beam SoftRF sX1262
-- [ ] TTGO T-Beam (SX1262)
+- [ ] T-Beam SoftRF SX1276
-- [ ] Others
+- [ ] Other (Please list in PR description)